 Current position and expectations for the coming year

-When we set our original Charter target for CSA we recognised that our progress would depend on the democratic elections required to appoint new board directors from our membership and that our ability to influence gender balance in these circumstances would therefore be limited.
+When we set our original Charter target for CSA, we recognised that our progress would depend on the democratic elections required to appoint new board directors from our membership and that our ability to influence gender balance in these circumstances would therefore be limited.

-For CSA (Services) Ltd, female representation is now at 28% which falls slightly short of our target of 30% and has fallen from its peak at 40% in 2021/2022.
-This is due to changes to the makeup of its board during the year.
+For CSA (Services) Ltd, we are pleased to report that female representation is now at a peak of 44% which exceeds our target of 30% by the target date of 31 December 2025.
+This is due to changes to the makeup of its board during the year, which saw more female directors appointed from the main CSA board.

 Chris Leslie is the member of the board of directors of CSA who is responsible and accountable for gender diversity and inclusion within CSA.
 He is the Chief Executive Officer of the CSA.

-September 2024.
+September 2025.

 Credit Services Association,